 - You need a longer payback period.
 SBA loans offer some of the longest terms in the game, which means you get more time to pay back what you owe.

 But if none of these apply to you, and you need cash-in-hand soon, consider the alternatives.

-But if you can apply for an SBA loan, do it.
 Even if the sheer volume of information you’re required to provide for the application sounds daunting, it’s worth it in the end.
 You’re putting your effort toward getting the best possible small business loan on the market.
 Consider the amount of work you’re putting in, and the time it takes to do it, well spent.